-Christ Church is the Anglican (Church of England) parish church in Dore, within the Diocese of Sheffield and in a Mission Partnership with All Saints Totley.
+Christ Church is the Anglican (Church of England) parish church in Dore, within the Diocese of Sheffield and the Mission area of Dore, Totley, Abbeydale and Millhouses.

 We seek to be:

 and lead more people to meet Jesus,

 Therefore the whole of Christ Church is committed to high standards in the safeguarding and care of children, young people and vulnerable adults.
 Christ Church PCC has discussed Black Lives Matter and sought to understand what it means to be a black person in our community, and our society.
 The intention is to make this a regular item on the PCC agenda, as we determine what actions as individuals, and as a Church, we should take in response.